 Enjoy choreography from Nanine Linning created specifically for ÜNI.

 Get up close to the art and witness the raw emotion of dancers Lia Cirio, Lawrence Rines Munro, and My’Kal Stromile.
 Filmed by Ernesto Galan.
-Editing and sound score by MASARY Studios.
+Editing and sound score by MASARY.

-William Forsythe returns to Boston with the dynamic and masterful ballet, Blake Works III (The Barre Project).
-This work pushes our art form into new territory yet again.
-The masterpiece was created for Boston Ballet in 2022 and is set to the propulsive and beautifully structured music of composer James Blake.
-An absolute powerhouse of dance, it is riveting to watch Boston Ballet dancers master Forsythe’s challenging and innovative technique.
+This work pushes our artform into new territory yet again.
+An absolute powerhouse of dance, it is riveting to watch Boston Ballet dancers master Forsythe’s challenging and innovative technique set to music by James Blake.

 CHOREOGRAPHY William Forsythe